-- 27.01 When the Employer requires employees to attend courses, seminars or conferences, the Employer shall bear the costs associated with attending those courses, seminars or conferences in accordance with House of Commons rules and regulations. - 27.02 A Union member may refuse to attend courses, seminars or conferences if such attendance would incur costs that cannot be covered by the Employer. - 27.03 Time spent on language courses provided by the House of Commons shall be designated as hours worked. - 27.04 The Employer will agree to language courses for full and part-time staff in the other official language, if the course is taken outside normal working hours.
+- 27.01 When the Employer requires employees to attend courses, seminars or conferences, the Employer shall bear the costs associated with attending those courses, seminars or conferences in accordance with House of Commons rules and regulations. - 27.02 A Union member may refuse to attend courses, seminars or conferences if such attendance would incur costs that cannot be covered by the Employer. - 27.03 Time spent on language courses, when mutually agreed upon and where there is a mutual benefit, shall be designated as hours worked. - 27.04 The Employer will agree to language courses for full and part-time staff in the other official language, if the course is taken outside normal working hours.
 Such course time will not be counted as hours worked. - 27.05 Members of Parliament shall make every reasonable effort to ensure that constituency assistants have access to training opportunities equal in quality and amount to those of Parliament Hill staff.